 - Follow the instructions in your laminating sheet and place the to-do list inside and press the edges down.
 Seriously follow the exact instructions for the sheet.

-- Trim around the to-do list leaving room for the lamination to stick
+- Trim around the to-do list leaving about a half an inch, room for the lamination to stick

 - Attach the laminated to-do list to the coil snap-in.

 - Place the to-do list in your Simplified Planner!
 It serves as a bookmark as well!

-- Use your dry erase marker to check things off and write new tasks at the bottom.
+- Use your wet erase marker to check things off and write new tasks at the bottom.

 What I DON’T do with my Simplified Planner

 - Write down every little detail.
 I know my morning routine, so I don’t write it out every day.
 Instead I use a blocking technique.
 I will block out a section for “work” and then write the main tasks in the to-do list.
-Any more detailed lists are kept in Asana for my team, the back-end of WordPress or in my note app on my phone.
+Any more detailed lists are kept in Asana for my team, the back-end of WordPress or in my notes app on my phone.

 - Color code.
 I don’t have a special coloring coding system with different colored stickers or pens for each person, etc. If you love that, then you do you.
 But for me, that takes away from the “simplified” of it all.
 I do love their sticker books, but they are mostly for fun & simple decorating. 🎉

 - Keep it neat.
 I literally will write over every space on my planner.
 I’ll use empty old pages as a place to jot notes from a conference call and quotes in the margins.
 Whatever I want!
 If I mess up something, I scribble it out. 😉

 Final Thoughts on the Simplified Planner